cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 and then ARS programs them in the VM Effective routes so the spokes  will know onprem reachable via FW

 => "Before ARS, users had to create a User Defined Route (UDR) to steer traffic to the NVA, and needed to **manually update the routing table on the NVA when VNET addresses got updated**" TO CHECK

+Traffic from a virtual machine (VM) is sent to a destination based on the effective routes associated with a network interface (NIC).

 video it's the end